Steelers lean on D, Smith-Schuster in 20-15 win over Lions | New Country 923

 Matt Prater kicked his fifth field goal on the next possession after Caldwell didn’t want to go for it on another fourth down from the Pittsburgh 1, drawing boos from a crowd that included a lot of black-and-yellow clad, towel-twirling fans cheering for the visitors.

-Detroit got the ball back with a chance to drive for a go-ahead TD, but receiver Golden Tate blew it with an unforced fumble at the Steelers 24.
+Detroit got the ball back with a chance to drive for a go-ahead TD, but Tate blew it with an unforced fumble at the Steelers 24.

+“It just slipped,” Tate said.
+“It was just a bad play by me.”

 The Lions’ defense forced Pittsburgh to punt again and they failed to take advantage.
 After the 2-minute warning, Stafford threw an incomplete pass from the Pittsburgh 8.